VaishaliMJ/Python_and_Machine_Learning_Projects/Machine Learning/DiabetesPrediction/README.md

           It Follows  industrial best practices  by
           	•	Automating preprocessing with Pipeline
           	•	Scaling the dataset values using StandardScalar
-          	•	Used Logistic Regression as classification algorithm
+          	•	Used Logistic Regression,KNN and Decision Tree Classifier algorithms
           	•	Saving and losing trained model using job lib
           	•	Provided data visualisation